xtagon/awesome-battlesnake/README.md

 - [joshhartmann11/BattleSnakeArena](https://github.com/joshhartmann11/BattleSnakeArena) (A modified, terminal based, battle snake arena to bypass servers and have complete access to data)
 - [smallsco/mojave](https://github.com/smallsco/mojave) (A Battlesnake app for Windows/Mac/Linux supporting simultaneous play of snakes from 2016-2019, human players, built-in opponents, and more!)

+## Tutorials

+- [Code a BattleSnake and compete with your friends - Eddie Jaoude](https://youtu.be/6Hb69Mji38M) (A video on getting started with Battlesnake, the TypeScript starter snake, and Codespaces)

 ## Miscellaneous